tbreuss/zack/website/routes/doc.md

 - **kernel.terminate**: This event is dispatched after the response has been sent (after the execution of the handle() method).
 - **kernel.exception**: This event is dispatched as soon as an error occurs during the handling of the HTTP request.

-Read <https://symfony.com/doc/current/reference/events.html#kernel-events> for more information.
+Read [Built-in Symfony Events](https://symfony.com/doc/current/reference/events.html#kernel-events) for more information.